denten-books/plain-text/2-surface.md

 concealing something beneath the phantasmal shell of its former appearance.[^ln1-denning]

-As we embark to explore the consequences of computed, simulted text, I propose we keep the following three landmark mechanisms in view as signpost along our
+As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as signpost along our journey:
-journey: Goldberg's Controller, the IBM MT/SC, and Engelbart's Time Fob.
+Goldberg's Controller, the IBM MT/SC, and Engelbart's *Time Fob*.
 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
 The last of these belongs to what Peter Denning calls the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape the contemporary human encounter with text today.
 These devices tell us a story of a fracture.
-Through them, a part of the sign fades from view as an arrangement of magnetic charge and floating gate.
-Another part appears as flicker of the cathode ray and the flow of the liquid crystal.
+Through them, a part of the sign fades from view as an arrangement of magnetic charge and floating gate at the site of the archive.
+It reappears at the site of projection in the flicker of the cathode ray and the flow of the liquid crystal.

 ### A. Removable storage media and automation, 1725--1964.[^ln1-loom]